bobmonsour/bobmonsour.com/src/pages/about.md

 description: A few notes about Bob Monsour.
 keywords: retired, web development, eleventy, tennis, about
 image:
-  source: "young-bob.jpg"
+  source: "about-bob.jpg"
-  alt: "a picture of Bob's face as a boy"
+  alt: "a picture of Bob from 2009"
 permalink: /about/
 ---